Kabelkrant/Sticky-Notes/README.md

 Instructions:
 1. Upload all the files to your host
-2. Create a database with the provided SQL-file
+2. Create a database (utf8mb4_unicode_ci)
+3. Use the provided SQL-file to create the table
-3. Edit config.php
+4. Edit config.php